 - Evaluating the feasibility of a shared validation service.

 The results of this have been shared with Heads of Planning for further review and discussion in early 2024.
 Notable progress has been made to improve efficiency and reduce the number of invalid planning applications.
-Attention will now turn to the potential for shared IT systems and the use of AI tools to validate planning applications. - Developing and implementing training and development support for planners across the county.

-- Two Planning Symposiums have been held focussed on the importance of master planning and the challenges facing planning. - Both events had more than 120 attendees from the public and private sectors and have helped to boost the capacity and development of planners in meeting our growth demands. - A mentoring scheme was launched at the first Planning Symposium - in November 2022.
+Attention will now turn to the potential for shared IT systems and the use of AI tools to validate planning applications. - Developing and implementing training and development support for planners across the county. - Two Planning Symposiums have been held focussed on the importance of master planning and the challenges facing planning. - Both events had more than 120 attendees from the public and private sectors and have helped to boost the capacity and development of planners in meeting our growth demands.

+• A mentoring scheme was launched at the first Planning Symposium in November 2022.
 To date 14 pairs of mentors / mentees have been matched.

 This has provided opportunities for networking, sharing of experiences and support toward furthering their careers.
-The scheme continues to be open, with inperson events to be held for all mentors/mentees in 2024. - Developing a Career Progression Scheme to allow planners and specialists to move between authorities and gain development in their careers within Hertfordshire on a range of projects and proposals.
+The scheme continues to be open, with in-person events to be held for all mentors/ mentees in 2024.

+Developing a Career Progression

+Scheme to allow planners and

+specialists to move between

+authorities and gain development in

+their careers within Hertfordshire on

+a range of projects and proposals.

+Working with further education providers to deliver courses in planning and to create apprenticeship schemes.
+The first pilot for this is expected to commence in September 2024.